humanalgorithm/java-play-products/README.md

  ## View All Orders Page, url: /order_items/list
 ![Alt text](https://github.com/humanalgorithm/java-play-products/blob/master/screenshots/orders_list_page.png "Order List Page")

+## Stripe
+1. Logic for Stripe payments is located in Stripe provided .js file, located in this repo at /public/javascripts/stripe.js
+2. Here a Stripe token is provided to a Stripe client and then executes call to Stripe API

 ## Requirements
 1. You must have a local instance of MySQL running with a database named "products"